absa-subatomic-legacy/subatomic-documentation/docs/quantum-mechanic/command-reference.md

 ---
 #### `sub list team members`
 This will present a list of the Team owners and users.
-This is useful to know who can peform actions that require ownership permission.
+This is useful to know who can perform actions that require ownership permission.

 ---
 #### `sub onboard me`